 Figure 2: Intelligent enterprise– How SAP describes it (Source– SAP)

 Utilizing the power of artificial intelligence, SAP evolved its UX technologies with smart capabilities.
 Design thinking being the primary focus of SAP since the last decade, the company has continuously evolved its UX offerings through Fiori and redefined the user experience.
 It has adopted modern principles of design thinking and offers rich ways of interaction with the enterprise application.
-With the release of Fiori 3, you get the power of machine intelligence through CAI, smart analytics, predictive capabilities, process automation, situation handling, and more.
+With the release of Fiori 3, you get the power of machine intelligence through Generative AI, smart analytics, predictive capabilities, process automation, situation handling, and more.

 Intelligent business process management with smart workflows and smart business rules enables the system to make smart decisions without user intervention, with the exception of some business-critical decisions.
 These are automatically flagged by the system with appropriate notifications to the business user for their attention.
 This automatic orchestration of processing makes the UX intelligent.